 #1.Aleene’s Quick Dry Tacky Glue

-In general, the hold power is pretty good albeit not anything crazy like super glue.
-But for quilling project, it doesn’t need to be and actually more flexibility is better.
-We think this is where the Aleene’s really shines at it is just incredibly flexible while still maintaining a good amount of holding power and durability.
+In general, the holding power is pretty good albeit not anything crazy like super glue.
+But for quilling projects, it doesn’t need to be and actually more flexibility is better.
+We think this is where the Aleene’s really shines it is just incredibly flexible while still maintaining a good amount of holding power and durability.

 #2.Elmer’s Craftbond Tacky Glue

-Another great choice when it comes to the best glue for quilling is the Elmer’s Craftbond Tacky Glue.
-This glue is great for general purpose quilling projects and home decor.
+Another great choice when it comes to the best glue for quilling is Elmer’s Craftbond Tacky Glue.
+This glue is great for general-purpose quilling projects and home decor.
 It is pretty light and flexible and has a strong wet tack.
-It is great for both porous and non-porous surfaces and best of all the clean up process is absolutely seamless with just water.
+It is great for both porous and non-porous surfaces and best of all the clean-up process is absolutely seamless with just water.

-And besides, it is Elmer’s brand after all, which goes a long way for reliabilty and trust.
+And besides, it is Elmer’s brand after all, which goes a long way for reliability and trust.
 It is a brand we are sure you’ve seen before in your lifetime and will see again.
-Perhaps our favorite feature is the fact that it has this awesome no run formula that makes it quite easy to apply vertically without having it drip and run everywhere.
+Perhaps our favorite feature is the fact that it has this awesome no-run formula that makes it quite easy to apply vertically without having it drip and run everywhere.

 #3.Scotch Quick Drying Tacky Glue